teloxide/teloxide/README.md

 </div>

 ### Dialogues management
 A dialogue is described by an enumeration where each variant is one of possible dialogue's states.
-There are also _transition functions_, which turn a dialogue from one state to another, thereby forming a [FSM].
+There are also _subtransition functions_, which turn a dialogue from one state to another, thereby forming a [FSM].

 [FSM]: https://en.wikipedia.org/wiki/Finite-state_machine